UrbanInstitute/nccs/_datasets/core.md

 See the [Data Guide](https://nccs-data.urban.org/NCCS-data-guide.pdf) for more details.

+Note that 990N ePostcard filers are the most common type of nonprofit but are not included in the Core Series.
+The ePostcard filers all have annual revenues below $50,000 per years, and the 990N form includes very little information (updates to the organization address and key contact).
+Although these organizations mobilize a modest amount of financial resources they also represent a substantive portion of the voluntary sector and civil society.
+For example, many volunteer-run nonprofits like Parent Teacher Associations, block associations, and little league clubs would fall in this group.
+They actively build social capital in communities and provide important collective action functions that can be accomplished with very modest financial support.
+This is an important consideration when designing a sampling framework for a study since the Core Series will not capture these activities.
+If small organizations matter in your study consider incorporating information from the [990N ePostcard Dataset](https://urbaninstitute.github.io/nccs/datasets/postcard/) or 1023-EZ data on nonprofit startups.

 ## Definition of "Year" in File Names

 One other detail to note is that legacy NCCS Core data files were organized by **filing dates**.
 For example, the 2015 dataset contained all of the 990 tax returns that were received by the IRS in the 2015 calendar year.

-The new NCCS Core has be reorganized instead by **tax year**, or the closest approximation we can get to period described by the data in the form.
-It gets complicated because nonprofits can select their own accounting periods with fiscal years that can end in any month, so the tax year does not entirely correspond to the calendar year.
+The new NCCS Core has be reorganized instead by **tax year**, or the closest approximation we can get to period of performance described by the 990 data.
+Time gets complicated because nonprofits can select their own accounting periods with fiscal years that can end in any month, so the tax year does not correspond perfectly to a calendar year (tax year 2018 can include activities from some months im 2018 and some months in 2019, for example).
 But it is a much closer approximation than organizing panels by filing dates.